Hill City - Western South Dakota

 Go ahead and click on Central Black Hills Antiques to read about it,

 but please come back! . . . for more Smiling Bear news.

 Since antique buffs do get thirsty, it seemed an ESPRESSO BAR might satisfy those thirsts.
 Shoppers may pause their hunt to rest under the covered porch, or on the breezy deck, or at antique tables amidst the nostalgia, while savoring the aroma and flavor of delicious coffee in the espresso drinks of which Smiling Bear is so fond, prepared from the grounds up using roasted arabica beans.
 A favorite on the Smiling Bear menu is his invigorating Mocha Polka, and its cousin, Trufflmint Twist, either one enjoyed hot or iced, regular or decaf.
 Alternatively, one may wish to take the approach of cooling down with a blended frozen Frappe, from Kona Mocha, to non-caffeinated picks, to Chai.
-Healthy, freshly brewed organic tea is another fine choice.
+A healthy Smoothie can be whirred up from choices on the menu, and freshly brewed organic tea is always a great thirst quencher.

 Poem - Teapot To The Table

 Since the Bear does get hungry often, he regularly stalks the pantry . . .

 I mean, stocks the pantry, soon to find himself whipping up something homemade, maybe cookies, or muffins, or (thirsty again) an exciting original espresso BEAR-verage such as Wild Chokecherry Latte—cherries gleaned from the Black Hills Forest—thus entertaining his homing inclinations and his ferocious, somewhat refined sweet tooth.